zclaytor/butterpy/README.md

 ## Butterpy usage

-See `butterpy/simulate_lightcurves.py` or `notebooks/surface_fig.ipynb` for general usage, but here's a quick guide to simulating a Solar-like star.
+See `notebooks/surface_fig.ipynb` for general usage, but here's a quick guide to simulating a Solar-like star.

 ```python
 import butterpy as bp